My Photography & Travel Guide to Colmar, France

 Final Thoughts

-The Christmas market lights came on while we were at Little Venice and the canal turned gold and green and red below us.
+The Christmas market lights came on while we were at Little Venice, and the canal turned gold and green and red below us.
 Every other photographer who was there stopped talking.
 The reflections were better than the lights themselves.
 For about five minutes, nobody moved.

-That is Colmar in December.
-Small enough to feel entirely yours when the morning is quiet.
-Beautiful enough to stop you mid-conversation when the light changes.
+That is Colmar in December: small enough to feel yours entirely when the morning is quiet, beautiful enough to stop you mid-conversation when the light changes.
 The kind of place you save up for years and then find yourself wondering why it took so long.

 Go early.
 The first hour before the markets open and the tour groups arrive belongs to photographers.
-The Old Town at seven in the morning in December, with the frost on the cobblestones and the Christmas lights still on above Rue des Marchands, is one of the finest photography walks in France.
-Sit in a café when the cold arrives.
+The Old Town at seven in the morning in December, with frost on the cobblestones and the Christmas lights still on above Rue des Marchands, is one of the finest photography walks in France.
+Sit in a cafe when the cold arrives.
 Stay for lunch.
 Come back in the afternoon for the markets in the fading light.
+Two nights are better than one.

 Photography Made Simple: A Beginner’s Guide to Using Your Camera and Creating Better Photos